Canada's Housing Boom Expected to Spark Rate Rise

 And in two broadcast interviews in June, Mr. Poloz said rate cuts delivered in 2015 have worked in helping the economy adjust to the income shock from lower energy prices, and that spare labor and production capacity in the economy was being "steadily" absorbed.
 Those factors needed to be taken into account when officials gathered to make their Wednesday rate call, he said.

-Mr. Shenfeld said one factor that may be driving the Bank of Canada is more concern about financial stability than its letting on, highlighted by record levels of household debt and worries about a housing crash in Toronto and Vancouver.
+Mr. Shenfeld said one factor that may be driving the Bank of Canada is more concern about financial stability than it is letting on, highlighted by record levels of household debt and worries about a housing crash in Toronto and Vancouver.

 But given the central bank's message in recent weeks, "failure to hike at this juncture would probably lead to more confusion about the effectiveness of the central bank's communication policies and its decision-making framework," she said.